Note: I have updated the article with changes made by WPEngine regarding overage charges until 24th January, 2020.

-When I shifted to WpEngine hosting few months back, I shared the complete guide on moving and also added why I’m loving their hosting.
-If you have missed all these details, here are few things which you should know:
+When I shifted to WPEngine hosting a few months back, I shared the complete guide for moving and also added why I love their hosting.
+If you have missed all these details, here are a few things which you should know:

 So What’s the problem with WPEngine?

-First of all, WPEngine pricing is based on the visits and the way they count the visits is different from what you see on your Google analytics or WordPress.com stats program.
-According to ShoutMeLoud Google analytic stats, I get close to 325,000 visits a month, and I opted for WPEngine Business plan which allows up to 400,000 visits a month, and is priced at $250.
+According to ShoutMeLoud Google analytic stats, I get close to 325,000 visits a month, and I opted for WPEngine Business plan which allows up to 400,000 visits a month and is priced at $250.

 - When a human being first arrives on the site and loads the page, staying there for 31 seconds, that’s a visit.

-- If that same human then clicks a link and sees another page, that’s not anew visit; that’s part of the same visit.
+- If that same human then clicks a link and sees another page, that does not count as a new visit; that’s part of the same visit.

-- If that same human loads the site with a different browsers, that’s still not anew visit; that’s part of the same visit.
+- If that same human loads the site with different browsers, that’s still not a new visit; that’s part of the same visit.

-- If that same human bookmarks the site, then 11 days later comes back to the site, that is a new visit.
+- If that same human bookmarks the site, then 11 days later comes back to the site, which is a new visit.

 - If a robot scans 20,000 pages over the course of a month, that’s not just one visit.
 It shouldn’t be 20,000 visits, but neither should it be 1.
 Something in the range of 100-1,000 visits is acceptable.